 In order to retain the title to that piece of property, you can create a boundary line agreement with your neighbor.
 In this agreement, your neighbor acknowledges their mistake in encroaching on your property and you allow the structure to remain standing.
 This allows you to retain legal ownership, your neighbor to use what they built and for you both to stay out of court.
 You retain the right to the property and if the structure is torn down or destroyed, the neighbor must rebuild it on their property.

 If you wish to cede the property to your neighbor, you can file a boundary line adjustment, though you’ll need to pay review fees, and the process takes longer than an agreement.
 Regardless of your decision, you need to do something if you ever intend to sell or transfer the property.
 A neighbor’s structure on your property may make things more complicated the longer it goes unaddressed.

 Knowing property lines is an important part of both buying a home and owning a home.
 When buying, property lines lay out in black and white what you’re buying.
 As a homeowner, property lines let you know what you’re responsible for.
 If a tree falls across a property line after a storm, it’s important to know who’s liable for cleaning it up and covering damages.
 By knowing how property lines are calculated and what to do if your neighbor builds on your property, you’re a responsible property owner.
 Taking care of what you own is essential to maintaining its value, both in the financial sense and the personal sense.

-For more helpful information on home buying, owning and selling, check out the articles in the Quicken Loans® Learning Center.
+For more helpful information on home buying, owning and selling, check out the articles in the Rocket Mortgage® Learning Center.